awlondon/W0Y343-GQW3E-E3W8TH-5Y3946/Book-1/Chapter-1.md

 Water boiled in the dented electric kettle.
 As they poured, steam spiraled up in turbulent little vortices, losing coherence as it mixed with the still, cooler air.
 Temporary structures dissolving into entropy.
 Spheres in motion, sampling microstates on their way to thermal equilibrium.

 Their phone buzzed again on the bed.
-Another comment.
+Another comment:

-so ur saying my room is wrong shaped?
+> *so ur saying my room is wrong shaped?*

 “Yes,” Nova told the steam.
 “I am absolutely saying your room is wrong shaped.”

 They carried the mug back to the bed and sat where a slice of daylight cut through the blinds, resolving into horizontal bars on their legs.
 Across from them, a cheap whiteboard leaned against the wall, its plastic frame slightly warped.
 On it: circles nested inside circles, tangent points, arrows, a few scattered equations, and in one corner a cube drawn in sloppy perspective, stabbed through with red diagonal lines like a crime-scene photo.

-At the top, underlined three times in dry-erase marker already ghosting in places: SPHERE-BASED DESIGN THEORY.
+At the top, underlined three times in dry-erase marker already ghosting in places: **SPHERE-BASED DESIGN THEORY**.

 They took a sip, burned their tongue, and closed their eyes.

 The model came online in under a second.
-It didn’t feel like “thinking” so much as letting a cached process resume where it left off.
+It didn’t feel like “thinking” so much as letting a cached process resume where it had been pre-empted by sleep.

 In every physical system with any freedom to move, things spread out until they minimize free energy.
 In three dimensions, the sphere is the shape that wins that game: minimum surface area for a given volume, minimum exposure per unit of content.
-That’s not philosophy; that’s calculus of variations and a theorem with a long, boring proof.
+That’s not philosophy; that’s calculus of variations and an isoperimetric inequality with a long, boring proof.

 Cells know this.
 Planets know this.
 Droplets of fat know this in soup.

 Brains are trickier.
 Brains get built inside constrained skull volumes, but the information inside them behaves the same way.
 Beliefs aggregate around attractors.
 Habits cluster.
 Stories curl in on themselves.
 Given enough time and pressure, a mind will try to roll into a shape where the ratio of “what I have to show” to “what I have to protect” is locally minimized.

+If you drew a Markov blanket around a life—everything that counted as “me” on one side and “all that” on the other—the natural tendency would be to smooth the boundary, reduce the number of angles where the world could jab in.

 Then someone sticks that mind in a right-angled room lit by rectangular screens and tells it to perform.